zeqianli/DoubanListingHelper/README.md

 ### Reporting bugs

 - Please open issues on Github or message me on Douban to report bugs.
 Please attach the source page link and your brower name when reporting.
-- **If you regularly add a large number of new listings and are interested in joining the testing team for future releases, please message me on Douban.**
+- **If you add listings regularly and want to help testing, please message me on Douban!**

 ## Usage